 Various shots in the movie are meant to evoke classic rock album covers.
 Some examples: A shot of the band crossing the street is an homage to The Beatles "Abbey Road."
 Another shot of the band using a Union Jack flag as a blanket is based on The Who's "The Kids Are Alright."
 In the border station, the first shot is a nod to Bruce Springsteen's "Born In The USA".
 See more

-Written by Robert Johnson
+Written by Dimitri Coats

-Performed by Robert Johnson
+Performed by Burning Brides

-Courtesy of Sony Music Entertainment Canada, Inc. See more
+Courtesy of Cobraside Distribution Inc. See more